shavjw/DigiAgenda/README.md

   git push origin feature/your-feature

 4. **Open a pull request to start the discussion and review process.**
-   We appreciate your contributions and look forward to collaborating with you to make Fithub even better!
+   We appreciate your contributions and look forward to collaborating with you to make DIGIADGENDA even better!

 #### UX Designers, Marketers, Professional Business/Owners
 1. **Navigate to the Issues Page:**